-The school will provide all necessary support and information to assist the police in any investigation involving our students.
+The school will provide necessary support and information to assist the police in any investigation involving our students.
 It is the responsibility of parents and carers to inform the police of matters such as assaults/fights that take place in school.
 The usual school protocol will be followed should these incidents occur.
-The school will contact the police with safeguarding issues that warrant police involvement.
+The school will contact the police with safeguarding issues that warrant police involvement in accordance with Sexual violence and sexual harassment incidents.

-Appendix I - School Rules
+Appendix I - School Rules and Expectations